Gangsters Who Vanished And Were Never Found

 Advertisement

 Being investigated by the Senate is never a good sign.
 It means the law is on to you.
 In 1960, Squillante was indicted on extortion charges.
 On September 23, he was seen driving a new Chevy, then he vanished.
 He may have been murdered by the mob for "personal misconduct," or so he couldn't squeal at trial.
 While no one knows for sure what happened to him, there is a rather disturbing rumor.
-Thought Catalog says he was shot in the head and his body loaded into the trunk of a car.
-The automobile was then smooshed in a crusher, and finally "melted down in an open furnace," with Squillante's body still inside.
+One account claims he was shot in the head and his body loaded into the trunk of a car.
+The automobile was then smooshed in a crusher and finally melted down in a furnace, with Squillante's body still inside.

 Advertisement